Gyaneshkr5009/Leetcode-Problems/README.md

-this contains all the institution an approaches to solve a problem on leetcode platforms
+this contains all the institution an approaches to solve a problem on leetcode platform